shenanigans/node-fauxmongo/README.md

 Notes
 -----
 Imagine you have the rather confusing document `{ foo:[ { 1:"bar" }, "bar" ] }`.
 What is projected
 if you call `find ({ "foo.1":"bar" }, { "foo.$":1 })`?
-The answer is `"bar"` but the question itself
+The answer is `{ foo:[ "bar" ]}` but the
-has a huge implication.
+question itself has a huge implication.
 If you permit an Array to get nontrivially long and plan to query among its members, you must **always** query on an indexed field and **never** use a numeric index in the query document.
 If your query fails to select, your seemingly safe Number index is converted to a String and the entire Array will be searched for an Object with a property of that name.
 To state the problem in code, `{ "arr.21.score":{ $gt:0.5 }}` may instead perform the query `{ arr:{ $elemMatch:{ "21.score":{ $gt:0.5 }}}}`.

 Furthermore, note that `fauxmongo` has no choice but to scan for queries involving Arrays.